eduvpn/documentation/UPGRADE_DEBIAN_10_TO_11.md

 ## Upgrading from Debian 10 to Debian 11

-First, make sure your Debian 10 system is fully up to date:
+First, make sure your Debian 10 system is fully up to date and reboot it:

 ```
 $ sudo vpn-maint-update-system
+$ sudo reboot
 ```

-Reboot after this to make sure all is still well.
+Now test that everything still works properly, to make sure that you start from a working "base".

+**NOTE**: if you have the opportunity, please make a snapshot of your system, e.g. through your VM platform!

 Follow the instructions
 [here](https://www.debian.org/releases/bullseye/amd64/release-notes/ch-upgrading.en.html).